 Over the past 4 years Storey County has experienced steady labor force growth, with a 3% increase between 2001 and 2005, which is higher than the regional growth rate.
 Additionally, the area is expected to continue exceeding average national growth rates through 2010, with 6% additional growth.

-Storey County has a large, local employment base, but additionally its close proximity to neighboring Carson City, Sparks, Reno, and Dayton makes it a short commute for residents of those communities.
+Storey County has a large, local employment base, but its close proximity to neighboring Carson City, Sparks, Reno, and Dayton also makes it a short commute for residents of those communities.

-Storey County is roughly 40 minutes to the University of Nevada, Reno and 30 minutes to Western Nevada Community College (in Carson City).
+Storey County is roughly 40 minutes from the University of Nevada, Reno and 30 minutes from Western Nevada Community College (in Carson City).
 Therefore, employers can easily offer education incentives to employees, as well as recruit from a large pool of educated prospective employees.

 Right to Work State